 She watched the vehicle.
 It turned around near her apartment and headed back in her direction.

 She felt her eyes widen and her heart double in speed.
 She could not let him see her here.
 She spun around and ran straight for the bathroom.
 She could think of a plan in there.

 In her rush, she ended up running right square into Tucker’s chest.
 Good Lord what was wrong with her!

-He tried to steady her, but she squirmed desperately out of his grip and ran into the ladies room.
+He tried to steady her, but she squirmed fighting desperately to get out of his grip, finally escaping into the ladies room.